Admissions Requirements & Application

 Gutenberg College requires applicants to submit two references forms, one from someone who knows that the applicant’s academic capabilities are commensurate with Gutenberg’s demanding curriculum and one from someone who can attest to the applicant’s maturity/readiness to tackle the personal issues raised and discussed throughout Gutenberg’s Great Books program.
 Reference writers should mail the forms to this address: Admissions, Gutenberg College; 1883 University Street; Eugene, OR 97403.

 An Academic Recommendation form is available from the Gutenberg office or as a PDF at www.gutenberg.edu/pdfs/academic_recommendation.pdf.

 A Character Recommendation form is available from the Gutenberg office or as a PDF at www.gutenberg.edu/pdfs/character_recommendation.pdf.

-For further information about the SAT or to register, go to www.collegeboard.com.
+For further information about these tests or to register, go to the following websites:

 Student Housing: March 1

 Students who want to live at Gutenberg College should apply to the Residence Program by March 1.
 Housing is limited, and interested applicants are urged to apply early.
 Late applications will be accepted, but if no room is available, late applicants will be placed on a waiting list.
 See Housing/Residence Program under Student Life & Housing for more information about living at Gutenberg College.